Battle of Mount Li: Background

-King You of Zhou assumed the throne at a very young age.
-Being immature and rebellious, he couldn't care less for state affairs.
-He was married to the daughter of the mighty Marquess of Shen, a fieflord under Zhou vassalage, and they had a son named Yijiu.
-King You was given a new concubine named Baosi by one of his officers' son in charge for his father's release from prison.
-Baosi was extremely beautiful and King You favoured her over the queen, which caused major grievances within the court.
-These grievances increased when Baosi gave birth to a boy called Bofu.
-One day Yijiu and his supporters entered the room where Baosi was and tried to kill her.
-King You was furious and stripped Yijiu of his royal position and sent him back to the Marquess of Shen, and also deposed his mother the queen and sent her to a prison-room, making Bofu the new prince and Baosi the new queen.
-The Marquess of Shen was outraged and desperate to free his daughter.
+According to the Shiji, King You of Zhou assumed the throne at a very young age.
+He was married to the daughter of the Marquess of Shen, a Zhou vassal, and they had a son named Yijiu.
+King You was given a new concubine named Bao Si by one of his officers' son in return for his father's release from prison.
+Bao Si was extremely beautiful and King You favoured her over the queen, which caused major grievances within the court.
+Later, Bao Si gave birth to a boy called Bofu.
+King You ultimately deposed his wife and Yijiu in favor of Bao Si and Bofu.

-Meanwhile, Youwang was deeply amazed by Baosi.
-He didn't yet suspect that the long and great reign of the Zhou house was about to suffer a deadly blow, of which it would never recover.
-He hardly thought of anything but Baosi, but there was something about her that made him concerned: she hardly smiled.
-Being an unwilling wife and state gift, she naturally had few reasons to be happy, but it didn't prevent You from trying his best.
-At first, none of his efforts was successful.
-She showed little interest in music, drink, jokers, and anything else.
-The king went to such state of despair that he merged all of the court officers and offered the wealthy reward of one thousand pieces of gold to anyone who could make the queen laugh.
-A corrupt officer suggested using the beacon towers of Mount Li to call the allied armies.
-Youwang liked the idea and brought Baosi in his chariot to the top of the mountain, bringing drink and the whole court with him.
+King You was concerned that Bao Si rarely smiled.
+She showed little interest in music, drink, or anything else.
+He was in such a state of despair that he summoned all of the court officials and offered a reward of one thousand pieces of gold to anyone who could make the queen laugh.
+A corrupt officer suggested using the beacon towers of Mount Li to call the armies of the eastern vassal states.
+King You liked the idea and brought Bao Si in his chariot to the top of the mountain.
 The beacons were lit and the vassal states sent their armies in a hurry to the capital, where they met in great numbers.
-Messengers were sent from the top to inform them there was no danger and the sign was nothing but a prank.
-Baosi was caught giving laughter as the allies left the mountain foothills in confusion.
-The king liked it so much that he repeated the prank many times.
-One day, however, he received a letter from the Marquess of Shen demanding his daughter to be released, but the king was furious and planned to attack Shen.
-The Marquess of Shen made an alliance with the Quanrong barbarians and the state of Zeng and attacked Haojing first.
+Messengers were sent to inform them there was in fact no danger.
+Bao Si was seen laughing as the armies left the mountain foothills in confusion.
+The king liked it so much that he repeated the ruse many times.
+One day, however, the Marquess of Shen launched an attack on Zhou, and none of the eastern vassals sent troops to assist the king, culminating in the defeat at Mount Li.

-The battle
+Later historians argued whether the fall of the Western Zhou was caused primarily by Bao Si's machinations, or King You's inability to listen to sound advice and his murder of loyal officials.
+Recent analysis conducted by Taniguchi Yoshisuke and Jae-hoon Shim look instead at factional divisions within the Zhou court as the reason for its collapse.
+Continuing this, Li Feng has argued that the origin of the conflict lay in King You's desire to centralize his own power.
+After forcing senior ministers from his father's reign into retirement, King You further sought to assert his authority by installing a new wife and heir, forcing Yijiu and his mother back to Shen.
+Later, The king sent an army to Shen to demand that the marquess hand over his daughter and grandson.
+He refused, called upon his allies of Zeng and the Quanrong, defeated the royal army, and marched on Haojing.